Chosen Before You Were Ready — Modern Paraphrase | fresh.bible

 So be careful to follow the commands, statutes, and rules I'm giving you today."

 Read that again.
 God didn't look at résumé and think "they've got potential."
 There was nothing on paper that qualified them.
 They were the smallest, the least impressive, the most unlikely choice.
 And God said: "That's who I want."
 The reason wasn't merit.
-It was love and a Promise made generations earlier to .
+It was and a made generations earlier to .

 That's a pattern worth noticing.
 God consistently chooses people who don't look like the obvious pick.
 Not because he's being ironic — but because he wants it to be unmistakably clear that his is the explanation, not human achievement.
 If you've ever felt unqualified, under-resourced, or like the last person God would use — you're actually in good company.

-Moses then laid out what life looks like when the relationship is working the way it's supposed to:
+then laid out what life looks like when the relationship is working the way it's supposed to:

-You will be above all peoples.
+You will be blessed above all peoples.
 No one among you will be unable to have children — not even your livestock.
 The Lord will take away every sickness.
 None of the terrible diseases you saw in Egypt will touch you — he'll put them on those who hate you."

 Then Moses circled back to the hard truth: